AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/fusion-glossary.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Trigger</p> </td>
    <td> <p>A trigger is a kind of module that watches for new and updated data, and starts the scenario when certain conditions configured in the module apply.
-Triggers can be configured to start a scenario on a schedule (polling), or whenever data changes occur (instant trigger or webhook).<!-- For more information, see <a href="../../workfront-fusion/webhooks/instant-triggers-webhooks.md" class="MCXref xref">Instant triggers (webhooks)</a>.--></p> </td>
+Triggers can be configured to start a scenario on a schedule (polling), or whenever data changes occur (instant trigger or webhook).</p> <p>For more information, see <a href="/help/workfront-fusion/references/modules/webhooks-reference.md" class="MCXref xref">Instant triggers (webhooks)</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Webhook</p> </td>
-   <td> <p>A special type of trigger that allows you to run a scenario immediately after a new bundle is available.
-For more information, see <a href="/help/workfront-fusion/references/modules/webhooks-reference.md" class="MCXref xref">Instant triggers (webhooks)</a>.</p> </td>
+   <td> <p>A special type of trigger that allows you to run a scenario immediately after a new bundle is available. </p><p>For more information, see <a href="/help/workfront-fusion/references/modules/webhooks-reference.md" class="MCXref xref">Instant triggers (webhooks)</a>.</p> </td>
   </tr>
  </tbody>
 </table>